 - The Convent of Abu Sefein

 - The Church of the Virgin of Babylon El Darag

 - The Church of Saints Abakir and Yohanna

 - The Church of Prince Tadros Al Mishriqi

 - The Church of the Archangel Mikhail (known also as Al-Malak Al-Qibli, or 'Southern Angel')

 - The Church of St. Mena in Zahraa - Misr El Kadima

-Tap on the Video icon for a brief clip before moving on.
+Click on the second Video icon for a brief clip before moving on.